-Depending on the walking beam's position, the outboard bolts may need to be installed first.
+Depending on the position of the walking beam, the outboard bolts may need to be installed first.

-- Retrieve two M24 x 60 bolts and M24 flat washers from the toolbox.
-Coat the threads of the bolts with anti-seize compound.
-Place support brackets (B) onto the walking beam as shown and secure them with bolts and washers (C).
-Do NOT fully tighten the hardware yet. - 8.
-Tighten the hardware as follows: - a.
+Retrieve two M24 x 60 bolts and and M24 flat washers and apply anti-seize compound to the threads of the bolts.
+Place support brackets (B) onto the walking beam as shown and secure them with coated bolts and washers (C).
+Do NOT fully tighten the bolts yet.

+Ensure that support bracket plate (B) is parallel to the walking beam.

+- 9. Tighten the walking beam bolts as follows: - a.
 Snug bottom bolts (A), then snug rear bolts (B). - b.
-Torque rear bolts (B) to 757 Nm (560 lbf·ft). - c.
+Torque rear bolts (B) to 757 Nm (560 lbf-ft). - c.
 Torque bottom bolts (A) to 757 Nm (560 lbf·ft).

-Torque the bolts again after the first five hours of operation, and then once more after ten hours of operation.
+Torque the bolts a second time after 5 hours of operation, and a third time after 10 hours.